lmaughan921/experience-manager-brand-portal.en/help/using/brand-portal-download-users.md

 * **[!UICONTROL Custom Renditions]**

   Download custom and (or) dynamic renditions of the assets.
-A custom rendition is a static rendition that any user can create in AEM Assets, whereas, only the AEM administrator can create dynamic renditions.
+  All the asset renditions other than the original asset and system-generated renditions are called as custom renditions.
+It includes static as well as dynamic renditions available for the asset.
+Any user can create a custom static rendition in AEM Assets, whereas, only the AEM administrator can create custom dynamic renditions.
 To know more, see [how to apply image presets or dynamic renditions](../using/brand-portal-image-presets.md)

 * **[!UICONTROL System Renditions]**